Norman Redlich: Warren Commission Years

 In 1963, J. Lee Rankin appointed Redlich as a special assistant on the Warren Commission.
 He was credited with disproving the Belin Theory, which related to a city bus ticket in Lee Harvey Oswald's pocket helping him escape to Mexico.
-However, controversy arose when Gerald Ford provided J. Edgar Hoover with a probe into Redlich's past and found that he was on the Emergency Civil Liberties Committee, which defended very controversial cases, including those of political activists and communists that the ACLU and other rights group did not.
+However, controversy arose when a probe into Redlich's past and found that he was on the Emergency Civil Liberties Committee, which defended very controversial cases, including those of political activists and communists that the ACLU and other rights group did not.

 Following a leak to right-wing politicians, on May 5, 1964, Ralph F. Beermann accused Redlich of defending Cuba on various issues.
 This incident and the ECLC ties led many to consider Redlich a communist sympathizer.

 Later years

-In 1960 he joined the faculty of the New York University School of Law, where he was later Dean from 1974 to 1988.
+In 1960, Redlich joined the faculty of the New York University School of Law.
 In 1972, he was named as Corporation Counsel of New York City by then-mayor John Lindsay.

-In 1975, Redlich became dean of NYU Law School.
+In 1975, Redlich became dean of the NYU School of Law, a position he held until 1988.

 From 1977 to 1999, Redlich was a member of the Vermont Law School board of trustees.
 In 1993, he received the highest award given to lawyers by the Lawyers' Committee for Civil Rights Under Law, the Whitney North Seymour Award.
-In 1996, he was awarded the Robert J. Kutak Award, given annually by the American Bar association's educational department to those who it feels have made outstanding contributions in the field of legal education.
+In 1996, he was awarded the Robert J. Kutak Award, given annually by the American Bar association's educational department; the award was given to those who the ABAS felt had made outstanding contributions in the field of legal education.

 Redlich was chairman of the American Jewish Congress national governing council.
 He was also a member of the executive committee of the NAACP Legal Defense and Education Fund, and a member of the board of directors of The New Press.

-Personal life and death
+Personal life

-Redlich was married to Evelyn Grobow, a pediatrician; they had three children Carrie Redlich, Bonny Redlich, and Ed Redlich.
-Ed Redlich became a is TV producer/writer.
-Carrie A. Redlich became a professor of medicine at Yale University's School of Medicine and acting director of the Yale Occupational and Environmental Medicine Program.
+Redlich was married to Evelyn Grobow, a pediatrician; they had three children, Carrie Redlich, Bonny Redlich, and Ed Redlich.
+Ed Redlich became a TV producer/writer, and Carrie A. Redlich became a professor of medicine at Yale University's School of Medicine and acting director of the Yale Occupational and Environmental Medicine Program.

 During his NYU years, Redlich helped to preserve Washington Square Park.

 Redlich died on June 10, 2011.

 Works

-Redlich's works include several books on law.
+Redlich's works include three books: